 When choosing the perfect place for your wedding, many loved-up couples only take into account the address and quality of service.
 Others, in the heat of the moment, are more concerned with the availability of dates.
-But that is not always enough.
-In some situations, it is necessary to put the emotions to one side and make a true checklist of the fundamental elements that simply can’t be overlooked to ensure that the night is unforgettable for the couple.
+But that is not always good enough.
+In some situations, you need to put your emotions to one side and make a comprehensive checklist of the fundamental elements that simply can’t be overlooked to ensure that the night is unforgettable.
 So grab yourself a pen and paper and write these down!

 Click here for the Top Wedding Venues in London.